telugudevopsguru/aws-zero-to-hero/README.md

 - **State Manager:** Ensures your instances are configured per your desired state, enforcing configurations and applying updates automatically.
 - **Inventory and Patch Management:** Collects metadata about your instances, installed applications, and patches, facilitating inventory management and patch deployments.

+**Install SSM Agent on EC2 Instance:**
+   - SSH into your EC2 instance.
+   - Install the SSM Agent using the appropriate commands for your operating system.
 ### What is Parameter Store?

 **Parameter Store** is a secure AWS service that provides hierarchical storage for configuration data and secrets management.
 It allows you to store and manage configuration data such as database strings, passwords, API keys, and other sensitive information.